 Q: What is Chef and how does AWS OpsWorks use it?

-Chef is an open source systems integration framework sponsored by Opscode that automates the deployment of software.
+Chef is an open source framework sponsored by Chef Software, Inc. that automates how applications are configured, deployed, and managed through the use of code.
 AWS OpsWorks uses Chef recipes to deploy and configure software components on Amazon EC2 instances.
 Chef has a rich ecosystem with hundreds of Cookbooks that can be used with AWS OpsWorks such as PostgreSQL, Nginx, and Solr.

 Q: What are lifecycle events?

 Setup is sent to the instance when it is instantiated or successfully booted.
-For example, the OpsWorks Rails application server layer uses the setup event to trigger a Chef recipe that installs dependencies like Apache, Ruby, Passenger, and Ruby on Rails.
+For example, you could trigger a Chef recipe for a Rails application server that installs dependencies like Apache, Ruby, Passenger, and Ruby on Rails.

 Configure notifies all instances whenever the state of the stack changes.
 For example, when a new instance is successfully added to an application server layer, the configure event triggers a Chef recipe that updates the OpsWorks Load Balancer layer configuration to reflect the added application server instance.

 Deploy is triggered whenever an application is deployed.
-For example, the OpsWorks Rails application server layer uses the deploy event to trigger a Chef recipe that executes the tasks needed to check out and download your application and tells Passenger to reload it.
+For example, you could trigger a Chef recipe for a Rails application server that executes the tasks needed to check out and download your application and tells Passenger to reload it.

 Undeploy is sent when you delete an application.
 For example, the undeploy event can trigger a custom Chef recipe that specifies any cleanup steps that need to be run, such as deleting database tables.